hasura/gitkube/README.md

 Gitkube has three components:

 1. Remote: Custom resource defined by a K8s CRD
-2. gitkube-controller: Controller that manages Remote objects and propogates changes to gitkubed
+2. gitkube-controller: Controller that manages Remote objects and propagates changes to gitkubed
 3. gitkubed: Git host that builds docker image from the repo and rolls out deployment

 ### High-level architecture